-Reasonable Length – Allegheny account passwords must be at least 12 character.
+Reasonable Length – Allegheny account passwords must be at least 12 characters long.
 We encourage them to be longer.
 The greater the length of a password the longer it will take for software to crack it.

-For example: Consider the following estimates of how long it would take to crack an letter only password.
+For example: Consider the following estimates of how long it would take to crack a letter-only password:

-- a seven letter password is likely cracked in under a minute
+- A seven-letter password is likely cracked in under a second.

-- a nine letter password is likely cracked in twenty two minutes
+- A nine-letter password is likely cracked in two minutes.

-- a twelve letter password would take roughly 9 months.
+- A twelve-letter password would take roughly four weeks.

 TipLength matters when it comes to passwords.

 Complex – By adding complexity combining upper and lower case letters, numbers, and/or non-alphanumeric characters, the estimated time to crack increases exponentially.

 For Example: consider what happens to the estimated time to crack a 12-character password when you do the following: